“Culture Eats Strategy For Breakfast”

 Executives are facing a new challenge however - one that Drucker also took note of.
 The increased autonomy of today’s knowledge worker - in terms of the work they do and who they do it for - has unwittingly brought about a more ‘mercenary’ workplace culture.
 Individuals seeking work are in a stronger position relative to the organizations looking to hire them.

-But executives know that mercenary cultures aren’t strong enough to win in today’s market.
+But executives know that mercenary workers aren’t strong enough to win in today’s market.
 Winning requires synergy.
 In the simplest of terms, synergy occurs when 2+2 = multiples of 4.
 How do you get synergy?
-In our view, synergy is a culture state that is 'tipped into' when recurrent action, shaped by a compelling narrative about what the collective are and what they can accomplish, is more attractive than what individuals can achieve, acting alone.
+In our view, synergy is a state that emerges when recurrent action, shaped by a compelling narrative about what the collective can accomplish, is more attractive than what individuals can achieve, acting alone.

 We see this again and again in the world of sports.
 We see this in heroic projects like sending a team of people into the outer reaches of space or finding cures to deadly diseases.
 They remind us there is a vast difference between ‘laying bricks’ and ‘building cathedrals.’